My therapeutic philosophy

 • I’m committed to educating myself about the issues faced by all marginalized and oppressed groups including Black and Indigenous women and people of color, people with disabilities, immigrants and refugees, the LGBTQ+ community, religious minorities, people in larger bodies, women, neurodivergent folks, and at-risk youth.
 I will always strive to make my office a safe space for you.

-• I am affirming of poly and ethically non-monogamous relationship structures.
+• I am affirming of poly, ethically non-monogamous, and other unconventional relationship structures.